-Clare has most recently been recording voice overs after choreographing and playing Fairy Fortywinks in Sleeping Beauty at The Wyllots Theatre.
+Clare is currently in the West End playing Gwendoline/understudying Winifred Banks in Mary Poppins the musical at The Prince Edward Theatre.
 Prior to this she played Phyllis (understudying and playing Peggy Sawyer/Maggie Jones opposite Tom Lister) in the revival of 42nd St at The Theatre Royal Drury Lane.
 Filming of this production was released in cinemas in 2019/2020.

 Born in Cardiff, Clare spent her youth performing in the New Theatre pantomimes alongside Jonathan Morris, Roy Hudd and Marti Caine.
 She won the Anthony Hopkins drama award and performed as Madame Thernadier alongside Peter Karrie in the first ever schools production of Les Miserables.
 Before leaving Wales to train in London she became an associate with Diversions Dance Company of Wales.
 She gained a scholarship to train at Doreen Bird College and graduated in 2005 with a BA(Hons) in Dance and Theatre Performance.